What is sake? How is it made, and who makes it? Learn about the different styles and varieties of this ancient rice-based brew.

 The yeast influences many elements of sake, such as the aroma and taste.
 The Brewing Society is constantly developing new yeast strains.
 There are currently 15 publicly available yeast strains, although some are defunct due to having undesirable attributes.
 The strains are assigned numbers, each with unique qualities.
 K-4 is the most commonly used, and K-9 is often used for ginjo.

-Sake is 80% water, so it’s no surprise that water is a definitive player in sake production.
+Sake is 80% water, so it’s no surprise water is a definitive player in sake production.
 Called shikomi mizu (仕込み水) “training water,” breweries strategically locate themselves in areas with good water sources.
 They may secure their supply of well water or underground water.
 Sake rice and koji can be brought over, but transporting enough water is complicated.
 Thus, sourcing ample water is vital.

 Water is used to clean the manufacturing equipment, wash, soak, steam the rice grains, and dilute the final product.
-But not all water sources are suitable; one of the determining factors of shikomi mizu is low traces of iron and manganese.
+However, not all water sources are suitable; one of the determining factors of shikomi mizu is low traces of iron and manganese.
 High amounts of these minerals can hinder the fermentation process and spoil the aroma and taste of the sake.

 Water in Japan tends to be soft water (low mineral content), which yields slow fermentation for a smooth, sweet, low acidic sake.
-The water from Fushimi in Kyoto prefecture called Gokousui (御香水) is famous for these qualities.
+The water from Fushimi in Kyoto prefecture, called Gokousui (御香水), is famous for these qualities.
 But there are water sources with hard water (high mineral content), notably Miyamizu (宮水) in Nishimiya, Hyogo prefecture.
 This water yields sharp, dry, and firm sake with high acidity.
 Not surprisingly, Hyogo prefecture boasts the highest number of brewers.

 This is not to say that only natural water can do.
 Urban breweries in Tokyo source purified municipal water and brew quality sake.

-So what’s the secret to that clear and refined taste of sake?
+So, what’s the secret to that clear and refined taste of sake?
 It’s due to the polishing or milling of the sake rice.